Latest BakeryToken (BAKE) News Update

 1. WazirX Delisting (22 October 2025)

-Overview: WazirX removed BAKE and 15 other tokens after a 2024 security breach froze accounts.
-Users have three months to withdraw assets, but VITE withdrawals face delays.
-The exchange cited compliance and risk mitigation as drivers.
+Overview: WazirX removed BAKE and 15 other tokens following a 2024 security breach that froze accounts.
+This aligns with broader efforts to tighten compliance and protect users.

-What this means: Bullish short-term but risky long-term.
-The pump highlighted BAKE’s susceptibility to manipulation in low-liquidity environments, with prices later retracing 80% by December 2025.
+What this means: The rally highlighted BAKE’s vulnerability to manipulation in low-liquidity environments, with prices crashing post-delisting.
 (CCN)

 Conclusion